mpiorowski/sgsg/README.md

 ## Overview
 - User can log in using google account via AuthJs
 - Page protection on hook Handle function, so every request is protected / checked.
+- Can upload/delete files stored on Bucket
+- Can send email asynchronus via Pub/Sub
 - Over engineered functionality of Notes:
   - Adding / deleteing notes as Unary flow, send request, get response
   - Get notes works on stream, gateway starts a stream with notes service